ITensor/ITensors.jl/docs/src/AdvancedUsageGuide.md

 we will discuss some strategies that can be used to minimize this annoyance, for example:
  - Precompilation.
- - Staying in the same Julia session with Revise.
+ - Staying in the same Julia session with [Revise](https://timholy.github.io/Revise.jl/stable/).
- - Using PackageCompile to compile ITensors.jl ahead of time.
+ - Using [PackageCompiler](https://julialang.github.io/PackageCompiler.jl/dev/) to compile ITensors.jl ahead of time.

 Precompilation is performed automatically when you first install ITensors.jl or update a version and run the command `using ITensors`